Pfuster12/code-link/README.md

 - main.ts // Electron main process
 ```

+## Project Development

+Follow loosely the development of the project in the [development blog](https://hashnode.com/@pfuster)

 ## Documentation
 Check the [wiki](https://github.com/Pfuster12/code-link/wiki) for documented electron issues affecting the app and workarounds if necessary.